jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/dvrk_data/data-collection.rst

                                           |
                              timestamped media and CSV

-Use :doc:`latency-calibration` before the final experiment when an empirical video latency estimate should be recorded with the session.
-The measured value is stored in the same video entry consumed by :doc:`record`.
+Use :ref:`dvrk-latency-calibration` before the final experiment when an empirical video latency estimate should be recorded with the session.
+The measured value is stored in the same video entry consumed by :ref:`dvrk-record`.

 The applications do not force every source onto a shared clock or trigger.
 They preserve source-specific observations and use explicit frame timestamps